-Getting from Philly to New York is fast and easy.
-Whether you’re heading to New York to see a show, hang out for the night or weekend, or commuting for work on a regular basis, you should know all your options for getting there so you can pick the best mode of transport for your budget and timeframe.
+With a little under 100 miles between the two cities, traveling between New York and Philadelphia is fast and easy and it's not uncommon for Philadelphians with full-time jobs in New York to commute every day.
+Whether you’re heading to New York to see a show, hang out for the night or weekend, or commuting back and forth for work, you should know all your options for getting there so you can pick the best mode of transport for your budget and timeframe.

-The most luxurious and fastest way to go is the Amtrak train.
-Trips are just 1-1.5 hours and tickets start at $50 each way.
-Prices are much higher at peak times, so only the wealthy and those with business accounts will travel by train on a regular basis.
-But if you have a flexible schedule and can choose one of the $50 times, you can enjoy the smooth comfort and speed of train travel, along with bathrooms and a cafe cart on board.
+The most luxurious and fastest way to go is the Amtrak train with trips that take from an hour to an hour and a half.
+Prices are much higher at peak times, so only the expendable income and business accounts will travel by train on a regular basis.
+However, if you have a flexible schedule and can find a ticket on the lower end of the price range, you can enjoy the smooth comfort and speed of train travel, along with bathrooms and a cafe cart on board.

-Another option is the BOLT Bus, which departs from outside of Amtrak’s 30th Street Station (30th and Market Sts.) and drops off near New York’s Penn Station.
+Another option is the BOLT Bus, which departs from outside of Amtrak’s 30th Street Station in Philadelphia and drops off in mid-town Manhattan.
 Tickets start at $10 each way and go up depending on the time of day.
 The buses are generally a bit nicer than the Chinatown buses.
 However buses often sell out, so be sure to book a few days in advance.
-Depending on where you are traveling from in Philly and to in New York, this can be a very good option.
+Depending on where you are traveling from in Philadelphia and to in New York, this can be a very good option.

-Of course, there is driving, but unless you’re staying in one of the boroughs, finding a place to park in Manhattan is a nightmare.
+Of course, there is driving, but unless you’re staying in one of New York's boroughs or suburbs, finding a place to park in Manhattan is a nightmare.
 In addition, driving amid the speeding cabs is only for the brave and experienced driver.